Dormilich/jqueryui-create-dialog/README.md

 - _autoClose_ (boolean) `true`, set to `true` if the dialog should be automatically closed if the AJAX request returns successfully
 - _formData_ (function), a function that converts the form data into a data type (usually an URL encoded string or plain object) that `jQuery.ajax()` can handle.
 The scope of the function is the DOM form element, the jQuery form element is passed as only parameter.
 It must return the data for the AJAX request.
 - _success_ (function), additional function or alternative to the **success** parameter.
 To be executed when the AJAX request returns successfully.
 The scope of the function is the dialog element.
+- _remove_ (boolean) `false`, if set to `true` it will completely remove the dialog when it is closed.
+This option may be useful if the dialog’s content is loaded through AJAX and would otherwise accumulate in the DOM.
+If the Dialog option `close` is already set, this option is ignored.

 ## Translating Labels